iasminsoares/iasminsoares/README.md

-## Olá Mundo!
-Sou Iasmin Borges
+## Hi There!
+I'm Iasmin Borges

-🙋‍♀️ Tenho 29 anos, trabalho com TI há 9 anos, porém desde 2021 venho dedicando somente para a área de programação.
-Desde então, estou cada vez mais apaixonada, buscando aprofundar meus conhecimentos e me especializar nesse universo.
+🙋‍♀️ I'm 29 years old, I've been working with IT for 9 years, but since 2021 I've been dedicating myself solely to the programming area.
+Since then, I have become increasingly passionate, seeking to deepen my knowledge and specialize in this universe.

-👩🏻‍🎓 Formada em Análise Desenvolvimento de Sistemas
+👩🏻‍🎓 Graduated in Systems Analysis and Development

-👩‍💻 Hoje trabalho com Back-End
+👩‍💻 Today I work with Back-End

-🙋‍♀️ Pronouns: ela/dela
+🙋‍♀️ Pronouns: she/her

 <div>
 <a h-ref="https://github.com/iasminsoares">